IngaGd/much-sroll-such-image/README.md

 To start the app, open your Visual Studio Code terminal and enter the following commands:

 1. cd much-srcoll-such-image (then press Enter)
-2. npm start (then press Enter).
+2. `npm install` (then press Enter). - This installs the required node modules.
+3. `npm start` (then press Enter). - This starts the development server and opens the app in your default web browser.
    For more information on how the React project runs, please refer to the statements highlighted in blue below.

-The app fetches images from [Pexel](https://www.pexels.com/api/documentation/).
-To get started, please create an account at Pexels and obtain you API key at [Pexels API](https://www.pexels.com/api/).
+The app fetches images from Pexels.
+For the ease of use of end-users, I have left my API key in the .env file, but you are welcome to create and use your own.
+In this case to get started, please create an account at Pexels and obtain your API key from the Pexels API page.
 Insert this key into the environment variable file (.env).

 # Getting Started with Create React App